- Item 1: Introduction

 Item 1: Introduction

-This page provides information about the qualifications and business practices of Middleton & Company, “M&C”.
-If you have any questions about the contents below, please contact us at clientservices@middletonand.co or at (360) 524-3517.
-This information has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.
+This Brochure provides information about the qualifications and business practices of Middleton & Company, “M&C”.
+If you have any questions about the contents of this Brochure, please contact us at clientservices@middletonand.co or at (360) 524-3517.
+The information in this Brochure has not been approved or verified by the United States Securities and Exchange Commission or by any state securities authority.

-Middleton & Company is registered as an Investment Adviser with the State of Washington.
+Middleton & Company is registered as an Investment Adviser with the Securities Exchange Commission.
 Registration of an Investment Adviser does not imply any level of skill or training.

 Item 2: Material Changes